 All right, so back to Austin Powers — what does it all mean?
-How is this changing how we are setting up and optimizing accounts?
+How does this change how we set up and optimize accounts?

-The short answer is, we don’t know yet.
-There is currently a petition circulating (started by Marketing O’Clock) that is getting a lot of signatures, but I think this lack of data is the new normal, unfortunately, so we have to adapt.
-The specific action items will depend on the account and how much data is missing.
-We are looking into more testing.
-Previously I wrote about a target ROAS test on an account, but it may be time to revisit that test since the Google algorithms can still see these missing queries.
-Also, it will be more important than ever to use keyword data to pause/adjust bids on keywords with low CTRs or low conversion rates.
-Since you will not necessarily be able to see and negate queries coming to that keyword, it may be easier to turn off keywords with high costs and low conversions or where you see the click through rates far below other keywords in the account.
+Second, it will be more important than ever to use keyword data to pause/adjust bids on keywords with low click-through rates (CTRs) or low conversion rates.
+Because you will not necessarily be able to see and negate queries coming to that keyword, it may be easier to turn off keywords with high costs and low conversions or in instances when you see the CTRs far below other keywords in the account.

 Other ideas we have seen that we will be trying out (most of these come from others in the industry and #ppcchat on Twitter):

-- Enter your landing page into keyword planner and see what Google suggests and add the irrelevant ones as negatives
+- Enter your landing page into keyword planner, see what Google suggests, and add the irrelevant ones as negatives.

-- Comb through old search queries and add as negatives bad queries that maybe weren’t significant spend-wasters at the time
+- Comb through old search queries and add as negatives any bad queries that maybe weren’t significant spend-wasters at the time.

 Don’t forget about keeping up with your best practices:

-- Analysis and bid adjustments on time of day, day of week, device;
+- Conduct analysis and bid adjustments on the time of day, day of week, and device;

 - Pending data volume and analysis, consider breaking out the above into their own campaigns;